florinbighiu/free-style-mern-project/README.md

 Make your changes and commit them with clear, descriptive messages.
 Push your changes to your fork.
 Submit a pull request to the main repository.
-License
-This project is licensed under the MIT License.

 Acknowledgments
 The Star Wars data used in this project is provided by the Star Wars API (SWAPI).
-Contact
-For questions or support, please contact Your Name.